dodyg/practical-aspnetcore/projects/azure-functions/README.md

 # Questions ?

- If you have issues with the samples, either tag [@koskila](https://github.com/koskila) when opening an issue, or (get in touch with him directly)[https://www.koskila.net/contact/].
+ If you have issues with the samples, either tag [@koskila](https://github.com/koskila) when opening an issue, or [get in touch with him directly](https://www.koskila.net/contact/).